 2. Comfort Level

 Since you're a gamer, there's a high chance of you wearing these headsets for a long time period.
-That's why, the headset you want, should have a good comfort level.
+That's why, the headset you want to buy, should have a good comfort level.

 For starters, headsets are considered by many as more comfortable than earbuds, when it comes to gaming.

 But not all gaming headsets are equal.
-The main things that determine the comfortableness of a headset is weight, material type of earcups, and the size of earcups.
+The main things that determine the comfortableness of a headset are weight, material type of earcups, and the size of earcups.

 Some manufacturers make leather earcups while other offer ones with foam.
 In my opinion though, comfort is a pretty subjective matter which differs from one person to another.

-What feels good to you, might not feel pleasant to me.
+What feels good to you, might not feel that pleasant to me.

 3. Open vs Closed back